tsmp-falcon-platform/ci-bundle-utils/examples/k8s/README.md

 This document describes how to deploy and operate `bundleutils` using a **Kubernetes CronJob**.

-🔢 See:
-Here is a more concise and structured version of your summary, retaining all relevant information:

----

 ## Components

 * [`cronjob.yaml`](helm/bundleutils-chart/templates/cronjob.yaml) – defines the scheduled execution.